Paspébiac: History

 In 1707, the area was granted as a seignory to Pierre Haimard (1674–1724) and this marked the beginning of the colonization of Gaspésie's southern shores.
 But it only saw periodic visits during the fishing season until 1755 when settlers arrived from Acadia, Normandy, the Pays Basque, and, after the British conquest of Quebec, Jersey.

 In 1767, the Jersey merchants Charles Robin and Company established there a permanent fishing operation and headquarters.
 This, together with its natural harbour, made Paspébiac the region's main commercial centre.
 The Robin and Le Boutillier installations on the barachois resembled a small town.
 Each company had a warehouse four or five storeys high, a general store, a wharf, a carpenter shop, a sail loft, a blacksmith shop and forge, a cooper shop for making barrels, offices, a cook-house, a boarding house for the apprentices, and numerous other buildings – besides the large area given over to the flakes and the drying fish.
 Set on the hill away from the fishery there were the Robin farm buildings and a large house, known as The Park, where the General Manager lived.

 In 1796, the local parish was founded, and in 1832, its post office opened.
 In 1855, the place was incorporated as the Township Municipality of Cox, named after the geographic township that in turn was named in honour of Nicholas Cox (c.
 1724–1794), lieutenant governor of the Gaspé District.
-As late as 1860, the ocean was the only available means of transportation, and there is record of an observer in 1858 writing about "le manque absolu de chemins" in the region.
+As late as 1860, the ocean was the only available means of transportation, and there is record of an observer in 1858 writing about "le manque absolu de chemins" (lit. "the absolute lack of paths") in the region.
 In 1877, this township municipality ceased to exist when it was divided into the Municipalities of Paspébiac and New Carlisle.

 In 1886, riots broke out in Paspebiac because of the bankruptcy of the firm of Charles Robin and Company, which had resulted from the failure of the banks of Jersey.
 In 1922, the western part of the municipality split off to form the Municipality of Paspébiac-Ouest.
 But on 6 August 1997, Paspébiac-Ouest was merged back into Paspébiac.
 In 1999, it changed its status to ville (town).

 A triangular voyage evolved over time with the Robin company.
 Ships would leave Paspébiac laden with dry cod bound for ports in the West Indies and South America.
 There they would take on cargoes of rum, molasses and sugar for Europe.
 From Europe they returned to Paspébiac with manufactured goods.
 The market for dry fish disappeared almost completely during the 20th century; the Company processed frozen fish for a number of years, but eventually that was given up as well.

 There was a disastrous fire in 1964 that destroyed most of the original Robin buildings on Paspébiac Beach.
 The remaining ones on the site, which include the large Le Boutillier Bros warehouse, form the Site Historique du Banc de Paspébiac.